What Comes First? Sell Your Old Home or Buy a New One?

 - There are a million different things that can affect the health and stability of a chain.

-- An experienced estate agent that has the willingness & ability to get ‘stuck in’ is invaluable here.
+- An experienced local estate agent that has the willingness & ability to get ‘stuck in’ is invaluable here.

 - Online & hybrid estate agents do not have the greatest reputation for ‘chain management’ or ‘buyer vetting’.

-That last point is worth labouring!
+That last point about cheap online / hybrid agents is worth labouring!

 Below is a comment from one frustrated high street estate agent posted recently on a leading estate agency industry trade website.